Here’s yet another guide that helps you land some code into mozilla-central.

 hg) for this, make sure you have it installed on your machine (On a Mac use

 After the repository has finished cloning, run the following to make sure all prerequisites are properly installed.
 Make sure to select the “artifact” build option to get fast builds.
 Also make sure to configure MozReview if you are presented with that option.

-Run the following to setup your Mercurial to support Firefox development (In my case I usually answer “Yes” to all Mercurial setup steps, make sure it writes the config to `.hgrc` in the end:
+Run the following to setup your Mercurial to support Firefox development.
+In my case I usually answer “Yes” to all Mercurial setup steps, make sure it writes the config to `.hgrc` in the end: